AcademySoftwareFoundation/openqmc/README.md

 ### Sobol sequences

-The implementations use an elegant construction by Burley [^1] for an Owen scrambled Sobol sequence.
+The implementation use an elegant construction by Burley [^1] for an Owen scrambled Sobol sequence.
 This also includes performance improvements such as limiting the index to 16 bits, pre-inverting the input and output matrices, and making use of CPU vector intrinsics.
 You need to select an `OPENQMC_ARCH_TYPE`